 The holiday season may feel different if your loved one is in assisted living.
-Seniors may feel isolated from family or disappointed that they are not able to participate in certain festivities.
+Holidays for the elderly can be lonely, and seniors may feel isolated from family or disappointed that they are not able to participate in certain festivities.
 This year, you may be unsure whether to continue beloved holiday traditions, especially if your loved one cannot visit home.

 How can you celebrate the holidays with your loved one in assisted living?
 Learn more about the ways you can make this holiday special.

 Your loved one may feel blue this time of year.
 There are many reasons why seniors may feel lonely or unhappy during the holidays.
 They may have recently lost a spouse or close family member.
 If they’ve just moved into assisted living, they may still be adjusting to their new space and routine.

 Visiting your loved one in assisted living can prevent loneliness and provide the necessary support your loved one needs.
 Close relationships can improve seniors’ satisfaction with life and even help them maintain memory and physical health.